Best 10 Integrated Cloud Email Security Solutions For Business (2026)

 4.

-Avanan, now part of Check Point, secures Microsoft 365 and Google Workspace email through API-based integration.
+Check Point Email Security, formerly known as Avanan, secures Microsoft 365 and Google Workspace email through API-based integration.
 It catches advanced phishing and account compromise threats before they reach the inbox, without requiring MX record changes.
 The platform also extends to Teams and Slack.

 Customers say setup runs fast, with some seeing immediate results without disabling Microsoft Defender or ATP.
 Many flag a sharp drop in phishing volume after switching from gateway-based tools, and several call out the DLP automation that flags outbound PII and PCI.